ton-blockchain/ton/docker/README.md

 It is required to add the security group for the EC2 instances to the load balancer along with the default security group.
 It's a misleading that the default security group has "everything open."

-Add security group (default name is usually something like 'launch-wizard-1'), everything works fine.
+Add security group (default name is usually something like 'launch-wizard-1').
 And make sure you allow the ports you specified or default ports 30001/udp, 30002/tcp and 30003/tcp.

 You can also set inbound and outbound rules of new security group to allow ALL ports and for ALL protocols and for source CIDR 0.0.0.0/0 for testing purposes.